-New outer Park & Ride sites are therefore proposed at the following broad locations.
-All of these locations have direct access to the ring road and city, and are on routes that will pass through more residential areas so will have a greater potential catchment than existing sites.
+New outer Park & Ride sites are therefore proposed for the following corridors.
+All of these corridors have direct access to the ring road and city, and are on routes that will pass through more residential areas so will have a greater potential catchment than existing sites.
 Linking outer Park & Ride directly to RT lines will also mean quicker journey times to and from the city, which will help to ameliorate the increase in distance travelled on mass transit and dedicated Park & Ride services.

-Location Corridor(s) Main Catchment Proposed car park capacity Eynsham A40 Witney, Carterton, Cheltenham, Gloucester 1,000 Langford Lane A44, A4260 Chipping Norton, Banbury, Worcestershire, Warwickshire, 1,100 East of Kidlington A34 (north) Bicester, Banbury, Milton Keynes, Bedfordshire 1,700 Cumnor A420 Cumnor, Farringdon, Swindon, Wiltshire 1,200 Lodge Hill A34 (south) Abingdon, Didcot, Science Vale, Newbury, Hampshire 1,600 Sandford A4074 Wallingford, Didcot, Henley, Reading, Berkshire 1,000
+P&R Corridor Main Catchment Proposed car park capacity A40 Witney, Carterton, Cheltenham, Gloucester 1,000 A44 Chipping Norton, Banbury, Worcestershire, Warwickshire, 1,100 A34 (north) Bicester, Banbury, Milton Keynes, Bedfordshire 1,700 A420 Cumnor, Farringdon, Swindon, Wiltshire 1,200 A34 (south) Abingdon, Didcot, Science Vale, Newbury, Hampshire 1,600 A4074 Wallingford, Didcot, Henley, Reading, Berkshire 1,000

 These new sites will be particularly important in providing attractive points for drivers to transfer from their cars to mass transit services across the city: either making use of direct services or being able to seamlessly transfer between services at key interchanges across the network.

 In order to build upon the success of Park & Ride, attract new users and cater for the new demand generated by growth, the new sites will provide almost double the existing capacity.
 This increased capacity will be essential as more of Oxford's visitors and workforce originate from outside the city.